bbauska/UC-Davis-JS-Basics/readme.md

 One last thing to look at and think about for this is that this function is pretty long.
 We could refactor it.
 What we want to return is really this Math.floor randomVal.
-I'm going to take that, I'm going to stick it down here.
+I&apos;m going to take that, I&apos;m going to stick it down here.
 Did I select that right?
 There we go.
-I'm going to return ran, I'm going to do that.
-I'm going to put that in its own set of parentheses, max-min times my Math.random.
-I'm going to do that, and then outside of this, I'm going to add plus min.
-I'm going to take Math.floor.
-I'm going to take my max, subtract my min, and add 1.
+I&apos;m going to return ran, I&apos;m going to do that.
+I&apos;m going to put that in its own set of parentheses, max-min times my Math.random.
+I&apos;m going to do that, and then outside of this, I&apos;m going to add plus min.
+I&apos;m going to take Math.floor.
+I&apos;m going to take my max, subtract my min, and add 1.
 Multiply that by Math.random.
-I'm going to round that down and add min.
-Let's see if I did that right.
+I&apos;m going to round that down and add min.
+Let&apos;s see if I did that right.
 Over here, if I run this again, I am still getting my items here.
 This is a shortened version of all of this stuff.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->